vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 is because the word,' that is, mantra, is free from conventional relations (samaya)69 and therefore is full in every respect.
 Even the words which depend on convention are also capable of con veying their respective meanings according to the imagination of one's mind.
 After one has experienced supreme consciousness (in this way] he should bring together the heart, the throat, the lips, and the two 'ends of the twelve' (dvādaśānta).
 Then, one should unify all of them in the core of consciousness' (hrdayam).
 This is the esoteric secret of this syllable (varṇa).
 Some explain that from the 'reflective consciousness'vibrating in the 'core of the heart emerge white- and yellow-colored syllables.
 It is by this medita tion that a yogin is able to realize consciousness

-By the vibrating consciousness in absence of any object to be denoted, and by restraining the movement of both moon (indu, that is, apāna) and sun (arka, that is, prāṇa), a person, because of entering into the realm of consciousness in a balanced way, becomes fully perfect in regard to cit, bija, and pindamantras.
+By the vibrating consciousness in absence of any object to be denoted, and by restraining the movement of both moon (indu, that is, apāna) and sun (arka, that is, prāṇa), a person, because of entering into the realm of consciousness in a balanced way, becomes fully perfect in regard to cit, bīja, and pindamantras.

 This is the brief summary in verse of the topics discussed in this section of Chapter Five.
 Here ends the elucidation of the way of the 'syllabic sound' (varṇa).
 Karaṇa will be explained in the mudrā section.